mokMan23/shoui520.github.io/docs/vn-winxp.md

-# Running Old Visual Novels on Windows XP
+# Running Old Visual Novels on Windows XP/Server 2003 (XP x64)
 Occasionally, you'll find VNs that either have compatibility issues, or won't work at all in modern versions of Windows or Wine.
 This is where a Windows XP VM comes in handy.

-!!! failure "This guide only covers Windows XP."
+!!! failure "This guide only covers Windows XP/Server 2003 (XP x64)."
 	If you're installing XP through virtualization (e.g VirtualBox, QEMU & VMWare), please refer to your hypervisor's documentation.
 Additionally, if you're installing XP on a machine with an SSD, XP supports neither Drive Alignment nor TRIM, which will shorten the lifespan of your drive.
 This does *not* affect virtualization.

 ??? abstract "If you already have XP installed:"